sourcegraph/checkup/README.md

 }
 ```

-The SQL engine used depends on which one is configured; if both sqlite and Postgres configurations are present, sqlite is used.
+The SQL engine used depends on which one is configured.

 For all database backends, the database must exist and a "checks" table should be created: